 To help curb the spread of COVID-19, many healthcare providers have adopted or expanded the use of telehealth as a safe and effective way of delivering care without putting patients and caregivers at risk of exposure to the novel virus.
 Several policies and practices have been put in place to facilitate and address barriers to accessing telehealth.
 As part of the \$2.2 trillion Coronavirus Aid, Relief, and Economic Security (CARES) Act passed on March 25, 2020 and enacted into law on March 27, 2020, aid was provided to support telehealth adoption, implementation, and success.
 The CARES Act included continuous funding for telecommunications initiatives and funding for new telehealth initiatives, which enabled HHS to temporarily lift originating and geographic restrictions on Medicare's coverage of telehealth-enabled services and encourage remote patient monitoring for home health services in Medicare.
+The U.S. Office of Personnel Management also worked with Federal Employees Health Benefits (FEHB) carrier plans to increase telehealth access to mental health and substance use disorder services and encouraged carrier plans to continue monitoring access and availability of these services.
 The findings below summarize the adjustments that have been made to telehealth-related policies and practices to ensure that patients and healthcare providers have continued access to these services during the pandemic.